Fashion designer turned Teacher | blogger | Coffee and desserts lover | Vlogging enthusiast

 "A doctor working in a country town is suddenly confronted by his `guess' idol.
 This encounter with a star at the height of his popularity, who holds a certain forbidden secret, leads him into the ruthless world of show business."

 The second season premiered on July 3, 2024 and even tho I stared watching it back then, I stopped after a couple of episodes.
 I decided to watch it before season 3 started so I could watch the new episodes as they aired.
-It only has 13 epised and, I have to say I didn't like it as much as I liked the first season.
+It only has 13 episodes and, I have to say I didn't like it as much as I liked the first season.
 The last 2 episodes got more interesting a little darker.
 In a way, I'm glad I waited to watch it because now that I started the new season, I have all the information fresh, haha.

 Glass Heart